Mosques disappear as China strives to ‘build a beautiful Xinjiang’

 - The Dhaka Metrorail coaches inside out

-- Bodies found buried in sand on banks of India’s holiest river as virus spreads nationwide
+- Bangladesh logs 363 new virus cases, death toll rises by 25 in a day

-- Bangladesh reports 1,290 new COVID cases, death toll rises by 31 in a day
+- Bangladesh losing battle to save endangered vultures: breeding difficulty at zoo